chinh1809z/Job-Level-Classification/README.md

 The model returns the predicted career level.

-The prediction functionality is also implemented in:
+Prediction functionality is also implemented in:

 ```text
 src/predict.py